Salesforce-VyTien/acceptance-tests/README.md

 You'll need Composer.
 If you don't have it, install it globally from https://getcomposer.org/download/.

 ###Install Codeception
 Clone this repo.
-Run `composer install` to download the dependencies into the vendor directory.
+From within the acceptance-tests directory run `composer install` to download the dependencies into the vendor directory.

 The `codecept` binary is located in `vendor/codeception/codeception/codecept`.
 You're going to want to either alias this or fiddle with your paths:
 ````
 alias codecept=/the_path_to/acceptance-tests/vendor/codeception/codeception/codecept
 ````
-Copy `codeception.yml.local` to `codeception.yml` and modify it to suite your environment.
+Copy `codeception.yml.local` to `codeception.yml` and modify it to suit your environment.
 Do the same for `tests/acceptance.suite.yml.local` to `tests/acceptance.suite.yml`.

 ###Optionally Install Selenium Server Standalone and Selenium Browser Plugins